wasp-lang/web/docs/how-it-works.md

 title: How it works
 ---

-At its core, Wasp works as any other language: input files written in the source, higher-level language are fed into the compiler which then produces the code in a target, lower-level language.
+At its core, Wasp works like any other language: input files written in the source, higher-level language are fed into the compiler which then produces the code in a target, lower-level language.

 This is how it looks in the case of Wasp:
 - **source**: `.wasp` files along with NodeJS functions and React components.